 If no development is performed on the build machine and its sole purpose is to generate actual builds of your products, then no you do not need to purchase a separate license for the build machine.
-If however a developer uses the build machine for active development and this developer does not have a valid license to the products, then yes, he or she must acquire a license to said product.
+If however a developer uses the build machine for active development and this developer does not have a valid license for the products, then yes, he or she must acquire a license for the product.

 Since a developer can install on several machines (see the previous answer), get a senior developer to install his license on the build machine.
 If you like, he becomes the "owner" of the product on that machine.

-You should not install our products on deployment web servers.
-For such servers, it sufficient just to deploy the runtime libraries of our products with your applications.
+You do not need to install our products on deployment servers.
+If you've purchased a license, you can simply deploy the appropriate DevExpress runtime libraries with your application.

 No. The only information required to activate (actually, that should be "to install") is the email address and password associated with the license.

-Yes, however the validation still has to be done.
+Yes, however validation is still required.
 If the machine being activated is not connected to the internet, our installer displays an opaque data blob that should be sent to us (presumably on another machine), and we reply immediately with another opaque data blob that must be entered into the installer.
 Once that validation has checked out, the installer will proceed to install the product.
 The installer will tell you what to do and how to do it.

 Like all software you purchase, we do not provide any warranty.
 In essence, we provide the software "as is".
-To be absolutely sure of what we do or do not provide, you must read the EULA.
+To be absolutely sure of what we do or do not provide, please refer to the EULA.

 Absolutely.
 You can modify our source code and redistribute the modified libraries.
-As you can imagine, this does not apply to situations in which you are modifying our code and repackaging our controls and selling competing controls.
+As you can imagine, this does not apply to situations in which you are modifying our code, repackaging our controls and selling competing controls.
 Please consult our EULA for additional information.

 No, the source code is not redistributable, even if you change it.
 The only files you may distribute are explicitly listed in the EULA.

-Support is provided by one of two methods: either by a web-based system we call the Support Center, or by email (email@example.com).
+Support is provided by one of two methods: either by a web-based system we call the Support Center, or by email (firstname.lastname@example.org).
 We aim to respond to all questions within one business day.
 Support via phone, IM, or chat is not provided.
-The support team may, in certain circumstances, decide to access your development machine using Remote Desktop or similar, but that's only decided on a case-by-case basis.
+The support team may, in certain circumstances, decide to access your development machine using Remote Desktop or similar.
+This is determined on a case-by-case basis.

 Support is only provided to a developer with a valid license.